MicrosoftDocs/security/security-docs/ai-red-team/ai-risk-assessment.md

 | **Incident management** | Controls and policies relating to how incidents related to AI system are handled.|
 | **Business continuity and disaster recovery** | Controls and policies relating to loss of intellectual property through model stealing, degradation of service, or other AI specific vulnerabilities.|

-We adapted the existing framework of controls and policies from the popular ISO27001:2013 standard [1] and mapped it across the AI system building process – from data collection phase to responding to threats to AI systems.
-Organizations may have some or all existing controls implemented from ISO27001:2013 or already be in compliance with several risk frameworks (NIST 800-53 [2], PCI-DSS [3], FedRamp [4], etc) as part of existing information security efforts.
+We adapted the existing framework of controls and policies from the popular [ISO27001:2013 standard](https://www.isms.online/iso-27001/annex-a-controls/) and mapped it across the AI system building process – from data collection phase to responding to threats to AI systems.
+Organizations may have some or all existing controls implemented from ISO27001:2013 or already be in compliance with several risk frameworks (NIST 800-53, PCI-DSS, FedRamp, etc...) as part of existing information security efforts.

 > Failing to adequately secure AI systems increases risk to not only the AI systems addressed in this assessment, but more generally to the entire information technology and compliance environment.